visit-dav/visit/src/doc/using_visit/MakingItPretty/Color_tables.rst

 :numref:`Figure %s <fig-MakingItPretty-ColorTables>`, by selecting **Color table** from the **Main Window's Controls** menu.
 The **Color table window** is vertically separated into three areas.
-The top area allows you to set the active color tables.
+The top area allows you to set the default color tables.
 The middle area, or manager portion of the window, allows you to create or delete new color tables, as well as export color tables.
 The bottom area, or editor portion of the window, allows you to edit color tables by adding,